Jessica Beels Design

 My mother tells a story of how, as a toddler, I placed broccoli florets in the holes of a play rotary phone near my high chair.
 I have been fulfilling my need to create (and recreate) things ever since.

-That year, I also jumped into the world of bead weaving.
-I started to explore the three-dimensional possibilities of weaving simple cylindrical glass beads (Czech and Japanese seed beads) into complex hollow and undulating forms.
+In 1995, I made the switch from obsessed hobbyist to professional craftsperson.
+After years of delving into various textile techniques such as costuming, embroidery, and knitting, I discovered bead weaving and started to explore the three-dimensional possibilities of weaving simple cylindrical glass beads (Czech and Japanese seed beads) into complex hollow and undulating forms.
 My beaded work is created off-loom, using only a needle and thread and, occasionally, wire.
+I am interested in the sculptural possibilities presented by the surface of each bead, as well as the texture of the overall beaded fabric.

 Schooling